May 21-22, 2025

 This course is APPROVED by the EMDR International Association (EMDRIA)

 The Institute for Creative Mindfulness is an approved training provider in EMDR Therapy by the EMDR International Association (EMDRIA) Approval: #10002.
 EMDRIA is not a provider of continuing education, although they do authorize training providers in EMDR therapy after a rigorous approval process.
-The EMDRIA approval number for this course is #10002-TBA.
+The EMDRIA approval number for this course is #10002-162.

 A General Note About Approvals